excellarateinc/voyage-api-java/readme_docs/DEVELOPMENT.md

    - Verify that tests are running within the Continuous Integration site (ie Jenkins)
    - Examine the tests that are failing and see if there is a common pattern to why they are failing
    - Pull in a peer developer or contact Voyage support for assistance if you cannot resolve the issue.
-* Executing 'bootRun' fails with liquibase checksum errors on a some of the migration scripts.
+* Executing 'bootRun' fails with liquibase checksum errors on some of the migration scripts
    - This is due to changes being made to the liquibase migration scripts that have already been applied to your local database
    - The fastest way to resolve this is to drop your local database and create a new database (see steps in the Workstation Setup instructions)
    - An alternative fix is to go into the DATABASECHANGELOG table in your database and delete the rows for the failing